 SuRo Capital's primary strategy is to maximize our investment portfolio's total return, principally by realizing capital gains from equity and equity-related investments and generating current income from debt and equity-related investments.
 Such capital gains and current income are key drivers to stockholder returns and value.
-Achieving this strategy requires a methodical asset acquisition approach and active monitoring and management of our investment opportunities and the expansion of capital gains and recurring income to sustain and grow our net asset values, the generation of new investment opportunities and value.
+Achieving this strategy requires a methodical asset acquisition approach and active monitoring and management of our investment portfolio over time.
+A meaningful part of the Company's employee base is dedicated to the maintenance of asset values, the generation of new investment opportunities and the expansion of capital gains and recurring income to sustain and grow our net asset value and dividends, and thus stockholder returns and value.
 The Compensation Committee believes that stability of the management team is critical to achieving successful implementation of the Company's results as compared to its business objectives, rather than the performance of the Company relative to other comparable companies or industry metrics.